DavisLaboratory/scDECAF/README.md

 scDECAF takes the followings as input:

-**data** : A numeric matrix of log-normalised single cell gene expression (SCT normalisation from seurat, scran or scanpy normalised data)
+**data** : A numeric matrix of log-normalised single cell gene expression (SCT normalisation from seurat, scran- or scanpy- normalised data)

 **genesetlist**: A list of lists.
 Each element of the list is a list of gene IDs or symbols (depending on `rownames(data)`) in a gene set.
 The outer list has to be named.